 Lead by identifying the role you’re interested in and why it attracted you.
 This should be very straightforward and just one sentence.
 Then, tie your “why” to one of your key traits that makes you the most qualified person for the role.

 I’m excited to apply for your medical sales rep role because it includes X and Y responsibilities.
 I am the perfect person for that position because of my years of experience with Z.

 After introducing yourself, quickly transition into discussing three to four experiences that show skills noted in the job description.
 These should be brief, digestible stories that explain why you fit the job.

 Each experience should demonstrate how you’ve directly benefited a company’s sales goals in the past and how you plan to apply the experience to this role in the future.
+Since medical sales reps can make up to $198,000 a year, depending on their specific field, you need to show that you can sell their products.
 Use this as an outline for each experience: